kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 *Charter operator* means:

-\(1\) A “Public Charter operator” as defined in §380.2 of this chapter, or
+\(1\) A “Public Charter operator” as defined in [[Volume 4/D Special regulations/0380 Public charters.md#§380.2   Definitions.|§380.2]] of this chapter, or

-\(2\) An “Overseas Military Personnel Charter operator” as defined in §372.2 of this chapter.
+\(2\) An “Overseas Military Personnel Charter operator” as defined in [[Volume 4/D Special regulations/0372 Overseas military personnel charters.md#§372.2   Definitions.|§372.2]] of this chapter.

 *Direct air carrier* means a certificated or foreign air carrier that directly engages in the operation of aircraft under a certificate, permit, or exemption issued by the Department.